ardanlabs/smartcontract/README.md

 # Smart Contract

-This is a work in progress to understand how to write, debug, and maintain Ethereum smart contracts.
-This repository is expected to have several apps that help to discover and understand the Ethereum and smart contract development.
+This project provides material to help you learn the basics of writing, debuging, and maintaining Ethereum smart contracts.
+This repository has several smart contracts of increasing complexity to showcase different aspects of smart contract development.
 Please look at the makefile for more details and help.

 The following will guide you in deploying the basic smart contract to a local Ethereum service and execute its API.